Optimal simplices and codes in projective spaces: Introduction

 In \textsection\ref{known} we describe linear programming bounds and recall what is known about tight codes in projective spaces over $\R$, $\C$, $\HH$, and $\OO$.
 An effective existence theorem, our main tool in this paper, is the subject of \textsection\ref{effective}.
 Our results concerning existence of new families of projective simplices, proved using the existence theorem, are described in \textsection\ref{quat} and \textsection\ref{oct}.
 In \textsection\ref{grass} we use our methods to produce positive-dimensional families of simplices in real Grassmannians.
 We then give a discussion of the algorithms and computer programs used for these computer-assisted proofs in \textsection\ref{algs}.
 Finally, we conclude in \textsection\ref{mub} with three explicit constructions of universally optimal codes, the most notable of which is a maximal system of mutually unbiased bases in $\OO \Proj^2$.

 We thank Noam Elkies for many helpful conversations.
 We are especially grateful to Mahdad Khatirinejad for his involvement in the early stages of this work.
 In particular, he collaborated with us on the numerical investigations that initially suggested the widespread existence of tight quaternionic simplices.
+We are also grateful to the anonymous referees for their suggestions.